Akçaabat: Name

-The first settlers of the town came from Aegean shores and named the town "Platana" because of the abundance of plane trees (Greek Plátanos, Πλάτανος, Latin Platanus).
+The first settlers of the town came from the ancient Greek Miletus and named the town "Platana" because of the abundance of plane trees (Greek Plátanos, Πλάτανος, Latin Platanus).
 In Turkish, the name was reinterpreted as Pulathane 'land of iron' and the surrounding district became Akçeabad 'abundance of money'.

 Climate

-The climate in this area is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
+The climate in this area is characterized by relatively mild temperatures and evenly distributed precipitation throughout the year.
 The Köppen Climate System classifies this climate as humid subtropical, abbreviated Cfa.

 History

 Founded as a trade colony of Miletus around the 7th century BC, the town came under Persian rule around the 6th century BC.
 After a brief rule under Alexander the Great, Akçaabat was incorporated into the Kingdom of Pontus established by Mithridates I of Pontus around the 3rd century BC.
 After the dissolution of the Kingdom of Pontus around 60 BC, the Romans took control of the region surrounding Trabzon.
 Serving as a natural port for Trabzon, Akçaabat was one of the important towns of eastern Black Sea region, and thus Pontus region of the Roman Empire.